ElektraInitiative/libelektra/src/plugins/yanlr/README.md

 ### Comments

 The [lexer](yaml_lexer.cpp) does currently tokenize comments.
 Consequently the [plugin grammar](YAML.g4) of the plugin does also match comments.
 However, the [listener](listener.cpp) does currently **ignore comments**.

+### Error Messages

+Visualized error messages (containing `^` markers) might not point to the correct error location, if the input contains tabs or unicode characters with a length other than `1`.